johnsroy/Real-Life-Deep-Learning-Model-Implementations-in-Python-and-R/README.md

 # Real-Life-Deep-Learning-Model-Implementations-in-Python-and-R
-This massive code base will help developers interested in Machine Learning and Deep Learning gain a more practical hands-on development experience in AI.
+This is how I overcame my daily Machine Learning and Deep Learning challenges and gathered a practical hands-on development experience in AI.
 Most of the models have been implemented in both Python and R.
 This covers both supervised and unsupervised machine learning.
 I have shared the datasets as well.